Water supply and sanitation in the Wellington Region: Martinborough

-The Martinborough wastewater plant usually discharges treated effluent to land using irrigation, but can also discharge to the Ruamahanga River.
-Almost half a million litres of partially and fully treated wastewater was discharged into the Ruamahanga River in two incidents in January 2020, as a result of issues at the treatment plant.
+The Martinborough wastewater plant usually discharges treated effluent to land using irrigation, but can also discharge to the Ruamāhanga River.
+Almost half a million litres of partially and fully treated wastewater was discharged into the Ruamāhanga River in two incidents in January 2020, as a result of issues at the treatment plant.
 Under suitable conditions, discharging fully treated wastewater to the river is a consented activity.
 However, when the river level is low, as in this case, this type of discharge is a breach of the resource consent.

 A report issued in 2022 stated that the design of the scheme was insufficient to achieve compliance requirements, with breaches of consent conditions relating to the rate and quality of effluent discharge to both land and water.
 In May 2023, the South Wairarapa District Council announced a sudden halt on new connections to the sewage network, because the existing treatment plan was at the limits of its design capacity.
 The decision was expected to delay housing development in the town by two years.